KiharaDavid/airbnb-clone-project/README.md

 # airbnb-clone-project
-About the project                                                                                                                                                                    The Airbnb clone model is a system designed to manage properties, provide user friendly interaction,booking and payments and ensure different functionalities.
+About the project-:                                                                                                                                                                  The Airbnb clone model is a system designed to manage properties, provide user friendly interaction,booking and payments and ensure different functionalities.
 Team Roles-;
 Backend Developer-He/She is responsible for implementing API endpoints,database schemas and business logic.
 Database Administrator-Manages database design,indexing and optimization.